San Diego, California

 One of the benefits about traveling west is the ability to feel fully refreshed at 5AM – it was incredibly peaceful to wake up with the sun and fit in a workout.
 A surprising perk with COVID has been virtual exercise classes which has now enabled me to continue classes no matter where I travel (shout out to Pack Attack).

-Lauren made breakfast and it was completely picture perfect – just look at this Shakshuka!
+My friend made breakfast and it was completely picture perfect – just look at this Shakshuka!
 We were not worthy.
 Slap that on some sourdough and we were fueled for the day.

 After freshening up, we decided to head into another area of town – Little Italy!
 Full transparency, everyone knows I am all in on Italian food but the real reason for our journey here was the Salt & Straw I found on Google Maps – ALL IN.
 What a dream to live so close to a Salt & Straw.
 Anyway, Little Italy was adorable!
 Decorated with lights and flags, every restaurant sprawling into the side walks and streets.